Scientific Name

 How to Grow and Care

-These succulents are generally easy to propagate by seeds, leaf cuttings, or offsets.
+These succulents are generally easily propagated by seeds, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
+Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
+The new plant feeds off the leaf until it shrivels and falls off.
 By then, the new little ghost plant had rooted and sprouted new leaves.

 Learn more at How to Grow and Care for Graptopetalum.